KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

 Either run this script in a separate folder from your installation directory, or directly in the Data folder inside your installation path (which will then replace your original Bgm.pck file).

 Replace ~installdir\DATE A LIVE Rio Reincarnation\Data\Bgm.pck with the Bgm.pck created from this script.

 That's it.

-Enjoy.

 # Extra